iszczesniak/cpp/memory/index.md

-The following example demonstrates a use case for the unnamed elision (that also used to be known as the *unnamed RVO*): returning a temporary object, where the move constructor is elided.
+The following example demonstrates a use case for the unnamed elision (that also used to be known as the *unnamed RVO*): returning a temporary object, where the move (or copy) constructor is elided.

 ```cpp
 {% include_relative unnamed.cc %}